-For NetWare, all applications are integrated with eDirectory.
-This allows applications to automatically use the server certificates created by Novell Certificate Server directly from eDirectory.
+For NetWare, OES2 or later, all applications are integrated with eDirectory.
+This allows applications to automatically use the server certificates created by Certificate Server directly from eDirectory.

-For OES 11, many applications (such as Apache and Tomcat) are not integrated with eDirectory and therefore, cannot automatically use the certificates created by Novell Certificate Server directly from eDirectory.
-By default, these services use self-signed certificates, which are not in compliance with the X.509 requirements as specified in RFC 2459 and RFC 3280.
+However, for OES1, many native Linux applications (such as Apache and Tomcat) are not integrated with eDirectory and therefore, cannot automatically use the certificates created by Certificate Server directly from eDirectory.
+By default, these services use the self-signed common server certificate created by YaST:

 Self-signed certificates provide minimal security and limited trust, and are not in compliance with the X.509 requirements as specified in RFC 2459 and RFC 3280.
 We recommend that you use eDirectory certificates instead.